Shizunai Cherry Blossoms 二十間道路桜並木

 If you have time to spare

 Ryuunkaku is an elegant Japanese building over 100 years old near the end of the east side of the Nijukken road.
 It is only open to the public during the Cherry Blossom Festival.
-Go admire the fine architecture and traditional musical performances if you have time.
+Go admire the fine architecture and valuable collections of historical items if you have time.